AlphaBravoCompany/ab-training-labs/rancher-fundamentals/section-3-labs/README.md

 Now, let's add this cluster to your Rancher instance running on your lab server.

 1. Open the Rancher UI and login using the credentials provided at the beginning of class at https://LABSERVERNAME:12443
-2. In the upper left next to the Rancher logo, click the down arrow, then click Global, then click `Add Cluster`
+2. In the upper left click the burger menu, then click `Cluster Management`
-3. Select `Other Cluster`
+3. Click the button that says `Import Existing` and select `Generic`
 4. Enter a the cluster name `lab-cluster` and click `Create`
-5. Copy the bottom command to the clipboard by clicking on the blue button on the right.
+5. Copy the `curl --insecure` middle command to the clipboard by clicking on the line of text
 6. Paste this into your code-server terminal on your lab server
-7. Click `Done` in Rancher and soon your should see the cluster added to the UI
+7. Wait for this process to complete.
+You will notice the status updating at the top of the window.
-8. Clicking on the name `lab-cluster` will let you navigate this specific cluster
+8. Clicking on the burger menu, then on `lab-cluster` will let you navigate this specific cluster

 That's great.
 But this is called Multi Cluster Manager.
 In the next section you will learn about Rancher Kubernetes Engine (RKE) and we will add that cluster to the Rancher UI as well.